 As you do not own the stock, only a promise to pay the difference between the stock price now and at some point in the future, you will see that the options contracts cost as little as 2% to 20% of the cost of owning the stock.

 Stock Options are simply a vehicle to achieve a goal.
-For those who cannot use leverage to increase their total investment pot, Options are a cheap and effective way to leverage your invested capital.
+For those who cannot use leverage to increase their total investment pot, Options are a cheap and effective way to leverage their invested capital.

-The main difference between buying stocks and buying stock options is that with options, you have the right, but not the obligation, to buy or sell a certain number of shares of the underlying stock at a set price (the strike price) on or before a certain date (the expiration date).
 If you buy stock options, you are betting that the underlying stock price will increase.
 If it does, you can exercise your option to buy the stock at the strike price and then sell it immediately at the higher market price and pocket the difference.
 If the stock price goes down instead, you let your option expire worthlessly and lose only the premium you paid.

 With stocks, on the other hand, you are buying a piece of ownership in a company and hoping that the stock price will go up so you can sell it at a profit.
 If the stock price goes down, you can still sell it, but you will take a loss.